-The truck traveled about thirty miles just outside the French Quarter before it pulled off onto a dirt side road.
+The truck traveled about thirty miles just outside the French Quarter before it pulled off onto a dark, side road made of dirt.
 Nellie started coming around.
 Timmy was quick to put her down again.

-Deep bumps from large truck tracks and pot holes were unmissable.
-All at once, the truck pulled up in front of an abandoned factory and braked.
+Deep tracks from large semi trucks and pot holes were unmissable on the dirt road.
+After a few minutes of driving, Corbin pulled up in front of an abandoned factory and braked.
 Briar's Steel Mill, gone defunct several years ago.
-Big, tall and as ominous as any abandoned building can get.
+Big, tall and ominous as any abandoned building can get.
 Lots of the second story windows had apparently been used for target practice.
 There was no light except for the full moon which was now tucking itself behind dark clouds.
 The thumping of drums and sticks could be heard close by on the other side of the huge building.
 Cries of joy and ecstasy just blocks away.

 The truck shut off and doors opened quickly.
-Corbin and the other two guys jumped out.
+All three guys jumped out.
 Corbin turned his head, looking past the factory, listening.

 “Goddamn nigger krewes out tonight.
 Messin' up Mardi Gras.
 Too bad we can't round 'em all up in a badass bulldozer.
-Dump 'em in the gator swamp,” Corbin said.
+Dump 'em in the gator swamp,” said Corbin.

 “Had to hit her up ‘bout fifteen minutes ago.
 She's out now,” said Timmy.

 “Good job, Timothy, my man.”
-Corbin said then shouted to the other guys, “Joey.
+Corbin shouted to the other guys, “Joey.
 Aaron.
 Get over here and take 'er in.
 You can slam brews later.”

 Timmy trotted from the truck, nervous about where they were and why.
 He'd known about the Illuminators for years and as he got older, Corbin recruited him.
-He remembered the exact day Corbin said “We're keeping it in the family, bro.
+He remembered the exact day Corbin said to him “We're keepin’ it in the family, bro.
 Blood is blood is blood.”
-Timmy wasn't quite sure what that meant until he started going to meetings at Corbin's place, a couple of guys' trailers and once out in the woods with a big bon fire.
+Timmy wasn’t sure at all what that meant until he started going to meetings at Corbin's place, a couple of guys' trailers and once out in the woods with a big bon fire.
 He had been here to the mill before but tonight he could tell from Corbin's deep commanding voice it was going to be an advanced lesson in white supremacy.

 As Timmy got to the doors of the mill, he stopped.
 He, too, heard the sticks and the heartbeat of drums of the Zulu krewe.
 The Rex Zulu was chanting and cawing.
 It all felt warm, inviting, familiar.
 He held for a second as the music washed over him then he stepped inside, closed the doors and cautiously moved into the empty building in front of him.